awsdocs/amazon-ec2-user-guide/doc_source/spot-fleet-cloudwatch-metrics.md

 ## Spot Fleet Dimensions<a name="spot-fleet-dimensions"></a>

-To filter the data for your Spot Fleet, you can use the following dimensions\.
+To filter the data for your Spot Fleet, use the following dimensions\.

 | Dimensions | Description |